The Future Quality Assurance Program

 Here’s what we’re doing with our Quality Assurance Program to support nurses with their continued learning.

-The College maintains a Quality Assurance Program to meet its mandate of protecting the public by making sure nurses are taking responsibility for practicing nursing safely throughout their careers.
+CNO maintains a Quality Assurance Program (QA) to meet its mandate of protecting the public by making sure nurses are taking responsibility for practicing nursing safely throughout their careers.
 All 26 regulated health professions in Ontario are legislated to establish and maintain such a program.

-So, what exactly is the College’s Quality Assurance (QA) Program?
+So, what exactly is CNO's QA Program?
 Quality Assurance is our commitment to public safety.
 It’s a mandatory program where all nurses are accountable for actively updating their knowledge and skills to strengthen and enhance the quality of their practice.
 You can learn more on our QA Program page.

-In the new model, all nurses will complete and submit their Learning Plan when renewing their annual membership.
-Nurses who are selected for Practice Assessment will also have to complete a self- assessment and obtain feedback from peers in the form of a multisource feedback process.
+In the new model, all nurses will complete an Action Plan when renewing their annual membership.
+Nurses selected for Practice Assessment will have to complete a self-assessment, submit their Action Plan to CNO and obtain feedback from peers in the form of a multisource feedback process.

 At each of the four Council meetings in 2017, Council members reviewed different reports and evidence, listened to experts in QA and continuous learning and provided their feedback.
 The objective was for Council to choose a new model for the QA Program by the end of the year.

 In December 2017, Council approved a conceptual QA model

 In 2018, CNO started the development of the new QA model.
 The work included the design of two new self-assessment tools; a Practice Reflection worksheet and an Action Plan (formerly known as the Learning Plan).
 Evidence research and a literature review informed the design of the self-assessment tools.